On strong duality, theorems of the alternative, and projections in conic optimization: Projecting a Conic Set onto a Subspace

-A well-known result for linear programming is that an orthogonal projection of a polyhedron onto a subspace of variables can be obtained by multiplying the algebraic linear description of the polyhedron by every extreme ray of a specific cone called the projection cone \citep[cf.][Theorem 1.1]{balas2005projection}.
-This can be proved using LP strong duality and it is very useful for deriving valid inequalities to mixed-integer programs.
+A well-known result for linear programming is that the orthogonal projection of a polyhedron onto a subspace of variables can be obtained by multiplying the algebraic linear description of the polyhedron by every extreme ray of a specific cone called the projection cone (cf.~\citep[Theorem 1.1]{balas2005projection}).
+This can be proven using LP strong duality and it is very useful for deriving valid inequalities to mixed-integer programs.
 It is natural to expect that a similar result holds for sets described using conic inequalities because conic programs also exhibit strong duality, albeit under stronger assumptions than those required for linear programming.
 We describe the projection of conic sets onto arbitrary linear subspaces by giving a straightforward proof that is motivated by the polyhedral case.
+Note that our question is different than that of projecting a point onto a conic set, for which algorithms are given by \citet{henrion2012projection}.